 According to eMarketer, annual global e-commerce sales are set to double over the next four years, to about $4.1 trillion.
 In 2016, all e-commerce sales worldwide hit $1.9 trillion, up from $1.5 trillion in 2015.

 And the world’s top two online retailers are barely tapping into a fast-growing trend, even though their sales keep increasing at a rapid clip.

 For example, Amazon’s revenue climbed 22 percent year-over-year.
 Additionally, the company’s total 2016 sales increase 27 percent, reaching a whopping $136 billion.

 Walmart showed healthy growth in its e-commerce business last year, increasing more than 15 percent year-over-year, and its U.S. e-commerce sales gained 35 percent on the prior year’s quarter.

 It highlighted several recent e-commerce and omnichannel investments that helped drive its online sales growth such as:

-Orders via the Pickup Today service, which enables same-day pickup for items ordered online and are made available in its domestic stores
+- Orders via the Pickup Today service, which enables same-day pickup for items ordered online and makes them available in domestic stores

 Warding Off Competition

-To keep Amazon in its sights, Walmart is continuing to enhance its online presence, while exploring ways to bridge its online and in-store sales and operations — it began offering free two-day shipping on online orders of more than $35, resulting in an uptick in online sales.
+To keep Amazon in its sights, Walmart continues to enhance its online presence.
+At the same time, it is exploring ways to bridge its online and in-store sales and operations.
+Recently, they began offering free two-day shipping on online orders of more than $35.
+This esulted in an uptick in online sales.

 According to Business Insider, this shipping policy is clearly aimed at undercutting Amazon, which offers free two-day shipping for its Prime members who pay an annual $99 membership fee.
 Walmart also acquired online shoe retailer ShoeBuy and outdoor apparel and gear e-tailer Moosejaw, in efforts to gain more online sales, while expanding its product offerings for a higher-end customer segment.